mappum/tmsp/doc.md

 But the ultimate flexibility comes from being able to write the application easily in any language.

-We have implemented the counter app in python:
+We have implemented the counter app in Python:

 ```
 cd example/python